-To achieve tangible results from the project, a toolbox will be created to support the implementation of the developed concepts instead of creating a single holistic method or product.
+To achieve tangible results from the project, a toolbox is created to support the implementation of the developed concepts instead of creating a single holistic method or product.
 If you simply provide a global view of the solution provided by each use case, there will be no way to find the relationships between each of the solutions implemented in the different production systems.
 From the execution of the working program on the use cases of the projects, important findings and knowledge gains are won.
-These can be e.g. systematic procedures for setting up CPS and sensor-supported measurement systems, methods for digital twin implementation, methodologies for data processing etc. In order to give the partners of the consortium and further industrial players the opportunity to use these findings, they will be converted into tools.
-These findings will be combined in a method-tool box, which aim is to support the whole process from CPS creation to data-driven business models.
-Interested organizations will be able to choose their method according to their respective needs.
-This means that the toolbox will be modular, so that organizations or future customers can choose the tools suitable for their needs.
+These can be e.g. systematic procedures for setting up CPS and sensor-supported measurement systems, methods for digital twin implementation, methodologies for data processing etc. In order to give the partners of the consortium and further industrial players the opportunity to use these findings, they are converted into tools.
+These findings are combined in a method-tool box, aiming to support the whole process from CPS creation to data-driven business models.
+Interested organizations are able to choose their method according to their respective needs.
+This means that the toolbox is modular build, so that organizations or future customers can choose the tools suitable for their needs.
 With this segmentation, a vision of how to carry out the implementation of this type of solutions in different areas is generated; this provides more ideas to potential stakeholders in carrying out similar solutions for their business model.